German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 The Accusative Case (Akkusativ) — The Direct Object

 The accusative case (Akkusativ, 4.
-Fall, also called the Wen-Fall) marks the direct object — the person or thing directly affected by the action.
+Fall, the Wen-Fall) marks the direct object — the person or thing directly affected.
 Ask: Wen?
 (Whom?) or Was?
 (What?).
-Full guide: accusative case in German.
+Full guide: the accusative case.

-Here is the key pattern: In the accusative, only the masculine article changes — der becomes den, ein becomes einen.
-Feminine, neuter, and plural articles keep the same form as the nominative.
-This makes the accusative the easiest case to learn after the nominative, which is why many teachers recommend learning German cases in the order nominative → accusative → dative → genitive.
+The key pattern: in the accusative, only the masculine article changes — der → den, ein → einen.
+Feminine, neuter, and plural keep the nominative form.
+That makes the accusative the easiest case after the nominative.
+Struggling with accusative vs. dative?
+See our dative vs. accusative guide.

 Accusative Prepositions

-Certain accusative prepositions are signal words that always require the accusative: durch (through), für (for), gegen (against), ohne (without), um (around), bis (until), and entlang (along).
+These accusative prepositions always require the accusative: durch (through), für (for), gegen (against), ohne (without), um (around), bis (until), entlang (along).

-Memory Trick: Remember the five most common accusative prepositions with D-O-G-F-U: Durch, Ohne, Gegen, Für, Um.
-When you see one of these, you know you need the accusative.
+Memory Trick: Remember the five most common with D-O-G-F-U: Durch, Ohne, Gegen, Für, Um.
+See one of these → accusative.

 Examples: Wir fahren durch den Tunnel.
 (We drive through the tunnel.) — Das Geschenk ist für meine Mutter.
 (The gift is for my mother.) — Er geht ohne seinen Freund.
 (He goes without his friend.)